Reschivon/movForth/README.md

 ```< = + - * / BRANCH BRANCHIF .
 DUP DROP LITERAL ! @ MALLOC ```

 Locals can be used in both compile and runtime, and compile to the
-exact same machine code as an equivalent stack-based counterpart.
+exact same machine code as their stack-based counterpart.
 They use the word `to` for assignment.
-You do not need
-to worry about creating locals; they are done automatically.

-Assign 42 to local named "life":
+Push 42 to local named "life" (creation of locals is implicit):

 `42 to life`